-- This Safeguarding/Child Protection Policy and our whole setting culture and approach to all forms of safeguarding referencing SOTSCP safeguarding arrangements by safeguarding partners, as well as other policies such as peer on peer abuse/child on child sexual violence and sexual harassment, online safety and special educational needs and disabilities (SEND).
-We ensure that we keep up to date with safeguarding issues as they emerge and evolve, including lessons learnt. - a restorative behaviour policy including measures to prevent bullying (including cyberbullying, prejudice-based and discriminatory bullying) - a staff behaviour/code of conduct which includes acceptable use of technologies (including the use of mobile devices), staff/pupil relationships and communications including the use of social media. - appropriate safeguarding arrangements in place to respond to children who go missing from education, particularly on repeat occasions
+This Safeguarding/Child Protection Policy and our whole setting culture and approach to all forms of safeguarding referencing SOTSCP safeguarding arrangements by safeguarding partners, as well as other policies such as peer on peer abuse/child on child sexual violence and sexual harassment,

+- online safety and special educational needs and disabilities (SEND).
+We ensure that we keep up to date with safeguarding issues as they emerge and evolve, including lessons learnt. - a restorative behaviour policy including measures to prevent bullying (including cyberbullying, prejudice-based and discriminatory bullying) - a staff behaviour/code of conduct which includes acceptable use of technologies (including the use of mobile devices), staff/pupil relationships and communications including the use of social media. - a whistleblowing policy and staff have received a copy and had the opportunity to raise concerns.
+There is a culture in our setting where staff can raise concerns about poor or unsafe practice and such concerns are addressed professionally and sensitively in accordance with agreed whistle blowing procedures. - appropriate safeguarding arrangements in place to respond to children who go missing from education, particularly on repeat occasions